telerik/fiddler-everywhere-docs/migration.md

     >important Sign in with your existing or create a new Telerik account with the **same** email you registered with your original Fiddler account.

-    * If the email exists as an active Telerik account&mdash;Enter your Telerik credentials and start using the Fiddler Everywhere application immediately.
+    * If the email exists as an active Telerik account&mdash;Sign in with your Telerik account and start using the Fiddler Everywhere application immediately.

     * If the email does **not** exist as an active Telerik account&mdash;A login form prompts you to create an account by inputting a password and account information.